A33ana/FDSG1Brainiacs/README.md

 This project was done using Google colab.

 Packages needed:

-import numpy as np
+- numpy

-import pandas as pd
+- pandas

-import seaborn as sns
+- seaborn

-import matplotlib.pyplot as plt

-import os
+- matplotlib

-import sklearn
+- sklearn